Processor

 The amount crosses the wire as a decimal string like "USD:12.34", since money is a bigint and JSON.stringify can’t serialize one.
 The API key, when set, rides in an Authorization: Bearer header and is never written to logs or error details.

-Its failure handling encodes the one rule that matters for money.
-A failed send or a non-2xx status is retryable — nothing was paid, so trying again is safe.
+A failed send or a non-2xx status is retryable: nothing was paid, so trying again is safe.
 But a 2xx body with no providerRef is non-retryable: the money may already have gone out, so retrying could pay twice, and reconciliation resolves the ambiguity instead.

 How settlement comes back